php/pecl-database-oci8/README.md

 You may additionally need the dtrace-devel or systemtap-sdt-devel package installed.

+On Windows, pre-compiled OCI8 DLLs are available for download and quick use from the [PECL repository](https://pecl.php.net/package/oci8).
+You may use the DLL directly by including them in the `php.ini` file.
+See [OCI8 installation](https://www.php.net/manual/en/oci8.installation.php) for more details.

-The PHP OCI8 extension can be linked with Oracle client libraries from Oracle Database 11.2 or later.
-These libraries are found in your database installation, or in the free Oracle Instant Client from
+The PHP OCI8 extension can be linked with Oracle Client libraries from Oracle Database 11.2 or later.
+These libraries are found in your database installation, or in the free Oracle Instant Client packages from

   https://www.oracle.com/database/technologies/instant-client.html